Getting Started with PDI

 Sending success or failure notifications through email.

-The following steps assume that you have built a Getting Started transformation as described in Step 1: Extract and load data.
+The following steps assume that you have built a Getting Started transformation as described in Step 1: Extract and load data of the tutorial.

 Go to File > New > Job.